-To leverage the benefits of Agile development more fully, an Agile data platform is very helpful.
-Cloudbased data platforms provide that structural flexibility and elasticity, enabling rapid scaling as business needs evolve.
-Cloud-based data platforms require less effort, maintenance, and administration to be useful, and they can grow and adapt to changing business requirements.
-By leveraging a modern cloud service, teams can spend less time tuning queries and provisioning storage and more time addressing immediate business challenges and delivering business value.
+In order to leverage the benefits of Agile development more fully, an Agile data warehousing platform is very helpful.
+Cloud-based data warehouses provide that structural flexibility and elasticity, enabling rapid scaling as business needs evolve.
+Cloud-based data warehouses require less effort, maintenance, and administration to be useful, and they can grow and adapt to changing business requirements.
+By leveraging a cloud-based data warehousing environment, teams can spend less time tuning queries and provisioning storage, and more time addressing immediate business challenges and delivering business value.